Static Deadlock Detection for Rust Programs: Introduction

+Rust \citep{rustPL} is an emerging programming language that excels in constructing efficient and secure low-level software.
+Inspired by C, Rust inherits excellent runtime performance and addresses safety concerns through rigorous compile-time checks.
+Due to its unique combination of performance and safety features, Rust is gaining increasing popularity among developers.
+Rust implements a unique safety mechanism based on ownership rules to ensure both memory safety and thread safety.
+However, Rust programs are not entirely immune to security vulnerabilities, particularly those related to concurrency.
+Studies \citep{qin2024understanding, Hu2022comprehensiveness, yu2019fearless} indicate that over 50\% of concurrency vulnerabilities in Rust are related to deadlocks.
+This paper focuses on Rust programs, primarily addressing \textit{resource deadlocks}, where a thread attempts to reacquire a non-reentrant lock or cyclic waiting for locks occurs between threads, and \textit{communication deadlocks related to condition variables}, which arise from lost notify signals and cyclic waiting involving condition variables and locks.

+Program analysis is the predominant method for deadlock detection.
+Dynamic analysis \citep{ cai2020low,cai2014magiclock,cai2012magicfuzzer,eslamimehr2014sherlock,samak2014trace,sorrentino2015picklock,zhou2017undead} identifies potential deadlocks by monitoring program behavior at runtime, but it suffers from limited coverage.
+In contrast, static analysis \citep{cai2022peahen,naik2009effective,brotherston2021compositional,engler2003racerx,kroening2016sound} inspects program source code to detect potential deadlocks, effectively exploring obscure program paths that are difficult to reach during execution.
+Despite extensive research in deadlock detection, we note that most studies predominantly focus on resource deadlocks in , with very few works exploring both resource and communication deadlocks \citep{hovemeyer2004finding,joshi2010effective,zhou2022deadlock}.

+Specifically, existing works for Java, C, and C++ cannot be easily extended to Rust.
+First, locks in Rust are strictly managed via RAII (Resource Acquisition Is Initialization) through guard types, which lack explicit unlock methods.
+The lock release is implicitly triggered when the guard lifetime ends (e.g., at scope exit), depending on compiler-injected drop logic.
+Traditional approaches that rely on explicit unlock function pairs or destructor analysis are hard to model lock states bound to lifetimes in Rust.
+Additionally, the ownership rules in Rust enforce concurrent data sharing through reference-counted smart pointers, requiring deadlock detection tools to trace ownership transfers and smart pointer management.

-In the existing research on deadlock detection in Rust programs, Stuck-me-not \cite{ning2020stuck} focuses on identifying double locks in blockchain software, which is achieved by tracking variable lifetimes through data-flow analysis on the MIR.
-Lockbud \cite{Boqin2020understanding,lockbud} uses the type information of the arguments for inter-procedural methods to guide the heuristic analysis, which is simple but results in many false positives and false negatives.
+Additionally, there are only a few existing works on deadlock detection for Rust, and current approaches face specific challenges. \textsc{Stuck-me-not} \citep{ning2020stuck} focuses solely on identifying double locks (i.e., a thread attempts to reacquire a non-reentrant lock) in the blockchain software. \textsc{Lockbud} \citep{qin2024understanding, Boqin2020understanding,lockbud} for resource deadlocks uses only type information in parameters (ignoring the alias information) to guide heuristic analysis for inter-procedural methods, which suffers from numerous false positives and false negatives.

-This paper aims to address deadlock detection for Rust programs through static analysis techniques.
-Our works are summarized as follows: \begin{itemize} \item We design a static deadlock detection method capable of identifying the following types of deadlock: double lock, conflict lock, and deadlock related to condition variables. \item Following the proposed method, we develop a relevant tool and conduct comparative experiments with existing work, and the results demonstrate the superior precision of our method. \item We test our method on real Rust programs, and the results demonstrate the effectiveness of our approach. \end{itemize}